xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 }
 ```

-Now we have all the components we need to implement our `CachedDataSourceAdapter` of users, remember that we'd defined the `User` and `ListResponse` entities in the previous post.
+Now we have all the components we need to implement our `CachedDataSourceAdapter` of users, remember that we had defined the `User` and `ListResponse` entities in the previous post.

 ```kotlin
 val cachedDataSourceAdapter = object : CachedDataSourceAdapter<ListResponse<User>> {